At Least 380 Whales Dead In Australia Mass Stranding - UrduPoint

 "We do step in and respond in these situations, but as far as being able to prevent these occurring in the future, there's really little that we can do," he said.

-Carlyon said animal welfare issues were a major reason authorities and conservationists intervened in mass strandings, along with public expectations and the ability to learn more about a species.
+Carlyon said animal welfare issues were a major reason authorities and conservationists intervened in mass strandings, along with public expectations and the opportunity to learn more about a species.

 It would have been a "hugely stressful" experience for the whales that were freed, he said, but past events showed they were likely to thrive in the wild.